DanielFLopez1620/smart_mini_car_robot_ros/elegoo_car_v3_bringup/README.md

 **Author: Daniel F López<br />
 Maintainer: Daniel F López, dfelipe.lopez@gmail.com**

-The *elegoo_car_v3_gazebo* package has been tested under [ROS] Noetic on Ubuntu 20.04.
+The *elegoo_car_v3_bring_up* package has been tested under [ROS] Noetic on Ubuntu 20.04.
-This is a educational project, which purposes on demostrating the capabilities of ROS and [Arduino] for robotics, and explore other capabilities of ROS related with simulations.
+This is a educational project, which purposes on demostrating the capabilities of ROS and [Arduino] for robotics to give those robots more capabilities and explore different applications with home made robots.

-### Publications

-If you use this work in an academic context, please cite the following publication(s):

-* P. Fankhauser, M. Bloesch, C. Gehring, M. Hutter, and R. Siegwart: **PAPER TITLE**.
-IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2015. ([PDF](http://dx.doi.org/10.3929/ethz-a-010173654))

-        @inproceedings{Fankhauser2015,
-            author = {Fankhauser, P\'{e}ter and Hutter, Marco}, booktitle = {IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)}, title = {{PAPER TITLE}},
-            publisher = {IEEE},
-            year = {2015}
-        }

 ## Installation

 ### Installation from Packages

-To install all packages from the this repository as Debian packages use
+To use the codes available in this repository, make sure you have installed Arduino for Ubuntu 20.04, for that I recommend you to use some tutorials, like [Install Arduino IDE on Ubuntu 20.04 | Linux Op Sys](https://linuxopsys.com/topics/install-arduino-ide-on-ubuntu-20-04) or [Install the Arduino IDE | Canonical](https://ubuntu.com/tutorials/install-the-arduino-ide#5-thats-all-folks).
+After you have made the installation, make sure to configure the rosserial:

+    sudo apt-get install ros-noetic-rosserial
-    sudo apt-get install ros-noetic-...
+	sudo apt-get install ros-noetic-rosserial-arduino

-Or better, use `rosdep`:
+	cd ~<path_to_arduino_folder>/libreries
+	rosrun rosserial_arduino make_libreries.py . # Make sure to run roscore first

+Also, when connecting a Arduino Board or related, make sure to give permiission to the port, for example:

+	sudo chmod a+rw /dev/ttyACM0

+Finally, you can make sure you have installed all the dependencies with:

 	sudo rosdep install --from-paths src